 Yes, chefs all over the world use our products.
-Scanpan is used in most five-star restaurants and Michelin starred kitchens around the globe.
+Scanpan is used in most five-star restaurants and Michelin-starred kitchens around the globe.

-Scanpan is one of 10 cookware brands that is endorsed by Culinary Institute of America (CIA).
+Scanpan is one of 10 cookware brands that is endorsed by the Culinary Institute of America (CIA).
 Also, more than 50 % of the cooks in the White House kitchen are using Scanpan.

-Scanpan is recommended by professional chefs, cooking schools and authors all around the world.
+Scanpan is recommended by professional chefs, cooking schools, and authors all around the world.
 Scanpan products are endorsed by numerous TV programs throughout the world, they have been featured in numerous cooking magazines worldwide.
 Scanpan is recommended by almost all famous chefs in Denmark.

 Is Scanpan good quality?

 Yes, only the best quality materials have been used in our production.
-The Scanpan cookware is made from a high grade 18/10 stainless steel of the best available quality.
-We only use the best cookware grade stainless steel because it is 100 % recyclable, food-safe and it doesn’t react with food acids.
+The Scanpan cookware is made from a high-grade 18/10 stainless steel of the best available quality.
+We only use the best cookware-grade stainless steel because it is 100 % recyclable, food-safe and it doesn’t react with food acids.